dstroot/my_blog/_posts/2014-11-10-obama-net-neutrality.md

 ###My Thoughts:
 * There is one principle missing: **No Content Modification.** ISPs should not be allowed to modify any of the content they transport.
 This prevents them from injecting beacons, tracking code, advertising, etc. into web content that they are entrusted to deliver.
 This is happening and it needs to be stopped.
 * "Government Regulation" is known to increase costs, and potentially reduce growth and innovation.
-All things being equal I am in favor of less regulation rather than more regulation so we need to tread carefully as we seek to increase regulation to protect openness (bit of an oxymoron isn't it?).
+All things being equal I am in favor of less regulation rather than more regulation.
+We need to tread carefully as we seek to increase regulation to protect openness (bit of an oxymoron isn't it?).
 * We have to think carefully about the paid access issue.
 Does "no slow lanes" also mean "No Fast Lanes"?
 What if I want an ISP to provide a service where I get premium access to YouTube content, or Netflix content?
+Should that be illegal?
 * It is not a requirement that ISPs block unlawful content, rather it is a prohibition on blocking lawful content.
 But a strong enough prohibition on blocking lawful content (e.g., one which provides consequences whenever lawful content is blocked, even if the intent was to block unlawful content and the lawful content just got caught up in the filter) actually reduces the incentive for ISPs to attempt to identify and block unlawful content, since attempting to do so but making a misidentification in the process can result in penalties.
+In other words access to child pornography, terrorist information, and illicit drugs could actually increase as a result (i.e. "the law of unintended consequences").

 ###Here is President Obama's Video: